Fantastic Things to Do in Sifnos, Greece

 The island’s former capital, Kastro, gets its name from the word castle.

-In fact, this is where the main settlement of the island was built back in the fifteenth century.
+In fact, this is where the island’s main settlement was built back in the fifteenth century.

-Today, the village develops along the very narrow alleys of the former Frankish fortification, featuring gorgeous little houses, small patios, and incredible ancient churches and aristocratic mansions, some of them turned into rental homes and villas.
+Today, the village develops along the narrow alleys of the former Frankish fortification, featuring gorgeous little houses, small patios, and incredible ancient churches and aristocratic mansions, some of which turned into rental homes and villas.

 Kastro.

-Also in Kastro, it is possible to discover the Archaeological Museum of Sifnos which is located inside a beautiful medieval building.
+Also, in Kastro, it is possible to discover the Archaeological Museum of Sifnos, located inside a beautiful medieval building.

 Here, you can check out findings from archaeological sites around the island.